victorborba7/tutorialClass/README.md

-# tutorialClass
+# Build Tutorials
-A simple class to build tutorials for users.
+A simple class in javascript to build tutorials for users.